ZheikoN/hangman_game/README.md

 * If player guess correct letter, it will display those letters and keep rest encrypted
 * Validation for duplicate entries, numbers and special characters
 * Amount of lives is not changing if duplicate letter was guessed
+* Messages are colorful and pleasing to the player

 ## Testing